UKHomeOffice/lev-docs/README.md

 ## Running in a Docker container

-To start the docs in a container:
+To start the docs in a docker container:

 `docker build -t lev-docs .`